onetep-devel/documentation/dipole_correction.rst

 the external potential) along certain direction.
 This is done in the spirit of `Jörg Neugebauer and Matthias Scheffler <https://doi.org/10.1103/PhysRevB.46.16067>`__.
 For now, the dipole
-correction only supports slab calculation (or equivlant) and can only be applied to the vacuum direction prependicular to the other two directions.
-Note that you cell can be tilted but as long as the Cartesian direction specified for the dipole correction is prependicular to the periodic cell direction, the result is correct.
+correction only supports slab calculation (or equivalent) and can only be applied to the vacuum direction perpendicular to the other two directions.
+Note that your cell can be non-orthorhombic but as long as the Cartesian direction specified for the dipole correction is perpendicular to the periodic cell direction, the result is correct.
 The added electric field generates a potential that takes the following form (assuming z direction):